 Pests: St. Augustine grass is susceptible to pests like chinch bugs and grub worms, which will eat the root system of your lawn.
 On the other hand, chinch bugs will suck your grass blades dry, killing patches or your entire lawn.

-Indication of an infestation begins with circular yellow to brown patches in your lawn, using starting along the border or alongside sidewalks, that increase in size concentrically as the chinch bugs move from dying grass outwards.
+Indication of an infestation begins with circular yellow to brown patches in your lawn, usually starting along the border or alongside sidewalks, that increase in size concentrically as the chinch bugs move from dying grass outwards.
 Though more active in the warm weather, these pests are problematic year round.
 The best way to determine if you have a chinch bug problem is to inspect your lawn border between dying brown grass and the green to scout for tiny, black and white chinch adults.
 Another good place to look is where two blades of grass come together at the base.

 Disease: St. Augustine grass is vulnerable to a variety of fungi like gray leaf spot that favors extended periods of humid or rainy weather.
 St. Augustine is also vulnerable to a species-specific virus known as St. Augustine Decline, or SAD, which does not respond to chemical control methods.
 Keeping your lawn healthy and strong, fed with nutrients that keep the soil and root system healthy, is the best defense against this or any other disease.